 Grosse Pointe Park is a somewhat small city located in the state of Michigan.
 With a population of 11,220 people and three constituent neighborhoods, Grosse Pointe Park is the 98th largest community in Michigan.
-Grosse Pointe Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Grosse Pointe Park has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Grosse Pointe Park home prices are not only among the most expensive in Michigan, but Grosse Pointe Park real estate also consistently ranks among the most expensive in America.